KarlGong/ptest/doc/en/index.rst

 - *pconsole* - the messages will be output to console

-- *preproter* - the messages will be output to html report
+- *preporter* - the messages will be output to html report

 Here is an example to log the value which is generated by Random: